douymLab/BayesMonSTR/BayesMonSTR-ATAC/README.md

 * `--reference-genome, -r` : Reference genome FASTA
 * `--vcf, -v` : The VCF file generated from genotyping step
 * `--stutter-model, -sm` : The stutter model generated from stutter model estimation step
-* `--cell-barcode, -cb` : The TSV file containing two columns: `cell barcode` and `cell type`, where each row assigns a predicted or annotated cell type to a specific cell barcode.
 * `--pop-info, -pi` : The population information file generated from population information extraction step
 * `--recurrent-info, -ri` : The recurrent mosaic information file generated from population information extraction step
 * `--mappability, -mp` : The BED file containing mappability information (K24 and K100) for regions in the reference genome.
 You can directly use `demo/resource/hg38.hipstr_reference_0based_Human_STR_1232500.bed.gz`.
 * `--metadata, -i` :  The metadata CSV file used for genotyping can be reused.
+* `--cell-barcode, -cb` : The TSV file containing two columns: `cell barcode` and `cell type`, where each row assigns a predicted or annotated cell type to a specific cell barcode.
+If you provide the cell barcode list, candidate mutations of barcodes that do not appear in this list will be automatically excluded.
+If you wish to retain these loci, modify filter named `na_celltype_rc_mosaic` in `src/filters.json`. (default: `None`)
 * `--chrom, -c` : Chromosome (default: empty)
 * `--start, -s` : Genomic start position (default: `0`)
 * `--end, -e` : Genomic end position (default: `1000000000`)